fatal1101/BPI-R4_OpenWrt_mtk-feeds_Build/README.md

 4. - After another reboot this would correct and the Maximum transmit power would show correctly as `17dBm` but the current power would show full power e.g `27 dBm`

-I had some time today to finish testing and traced out the logs for what's actually going on and my initial theory with a racing condition was incorrect..

 The Chain of Evidence in the Logs

 5. hostapd Fails on MLD